 This immigration benefit is open both to military personnel who served during peacetime and veterans of war.
 It is open to people who served in any branch of the military: Army, Navy, Air Force, Marine Corps, Coast Guard, and Space Force.

-If you are an immigrant who has served in the US military or are considering it, you can contact me, Boston immigration attorney Giselle M. Rodriguez, for a free consultation to discuss how that can help you gain US citizenship.
+If you are an immigrant who has served in the US military or are considering it, you can contact me, Boston immigration attorney Giselle M. Rodriguez, to discuss how you may gain US citizenship.
 Or you can read on to find out more about gaining citizenship though military service.

 Do you need a green card to enlist in the US military?

 Yes.
 You cannot enter any military service without getting a green card first.

 USCIS will not issue a green card based on your intention to enlist.

 Often, military service as a path to citizenship is something that is undertaken by those who received green cards through family members, as victims of crimes, or as refugees or asylum seekers.

 You will only be able to serve as an enlisted man or enlisted woman: Federal law prohibits non-US citizens from becoming commissioned officers or warrant officers.
 You will also be barred from any position that requires you to take a security clearance.
 That doesn’t mean you’ll necessarily lack opportunity.
 (For example, many immigrants who enlist find opportunities as military translators.)
 Of course, you may have more options if and when you become a US citizen.

 Who can apply for citizenship through service in the military?

 You are eligible to apply for citizenship through US military service if you are at least 18 years old, have served for at least one year, and are a permanent resident at the time of your naturalization interview.